ParinaK/PowerBI_dashboards/README.md

-# PowerBI_dashboards
+# Project Manager PowerBI_dashboards
-Find some amazing PowerBI dashboards
+Visualization for project budget and budget utilization Also created gantt chart to visualize project progress